Contrastive Attraction and Contrastive Repulsion for Representation Learning: Conclusion

 \section{Conclusion}

 In this paper, we rethink the limitation of conventional contrastive learning (CL) methods that use the contrastive loss but merely consider the intra-relation between samples.
-We introduce a novel Contrastive Attraction and Contrastive Repulsion (CACR) loss with a doubly contrastive strategy, which constructs for two conditional distributions to respectively model the importance of a positive sample and that of a negative sample to the query according to their distances to the query.
+In the spirit of a distributional transport between positive and negative samples, we introduce Contrastive Attraction and Contrastive Repulsion (CACR) loss with a doubly contrastive strategy, which constructs for two conditional distributions to respectively model the importance of a positive sample and that of a negative sample to the query according to their distances to the query.
 Our theoretical analysis and empirical results show that the CACR loss can effectively attract positive samples and repel negative ones from the query as CL intends to do, but is more robust in more general cases.
-Extensive experiments on small, large-scale, and imbalanced data sets consistently demonstrate the superiority and robustness of CACR over the state-of-the-art methods in contrastive representation learning and related downstream tasks.
+Extensive experiments on small, large-scale, and imbalanced datasets consistently demonstrate the superiority and robustness of CACR over the state-of-the-art methods in contrastive representation learning and related downstream tasks.